FSReed/FSReed_CS61C_Fall_2020/Notes/Week4.md

 - **ra** (x1): one return address register to return to the point of **origin**
 - Also **s0-s1** (x8-x9) and **s2-s11** (x18-x27): saved registers.

-How does a function look like in Aassembly?
+How does a function look like in Assembly?
 Here's an example:

 ![Function](Image/week4-7.png)

-- Pseudoinstruction: `jr`(jump register), in the picture above, we are jumping back to the origin with address stored in ra.
+- Pseudo-instruction: `jr`(jump register), in the picture above, we are jumping back to the origin with address stored in ra.

-  - The pseudoinstruction of `jr ra` is `ret`.
+  - The pseudo-instruction of `jr ra` is `ret`.

 - Why are we using jr rather than j?
 Because we may call this function from anywhere, so we better set the returning origin address to bea variable.
 - **New instruction:** `jal`(jump and link): jumps to address and simultaneously save the address of the **following** instruction in register ra.